 We begin, this morning, by driving a short distance out of the city to the Open Air Museum of Wooden Architecture, where interesting examples of historic wooden churches and domestic architecture from the region have been collected.
 We shall see the nearby 12th century Yuriev Monastery and the Cathedral of St George.
 We shall then return to the city centre.
 Across the Volkhov River from Novgorod’s old Kremlin is Yaroslav’s Court.
 This area comprises two blocks of architectural remnants as well as several surviving buildings.
 Here we shall explore the remains of old Novgorod’s market, an array of churches sponsored by the 13th to 16th century merchant guilds, a ‘road palace’ built in the 18th century as a rest stop for Catherine the Great, and the court Cathedral of St Nicholas (1136).

-After lunch we shall explore the Kremlin, with a visit to the Cathedral of St Sophia, (1050), one of the oldest buildings in Russia.
+We shall explore the Kremlin, with a visit to the Cathedral of St Sophia, (1050), one of the oldest buildings in Russia.
 Its west doors, captured from the Swedes, have fascinating cast-bronze biblical scenes.
 The icons within date back to the 14th century.
-Should we wish, we can attend part of a service at St Sophia.
 Adjoining the cathedral is the 15th century belfry and 17th century clock tower.
 We shall visit Novgorod’s excellent museum, housed in the Gothic Chamber of facets with fine Novgorod icons and other treasures.
 You will be able to distinguish the characteristic features of the Novgorod icon school in the museum’s collection.
 We shall also see the bronze Millennium of Russia Monument, unveiled in 1862 to celebrate the 1000th anniversary of Prince Riurik’s arrival here.
 Dinner will be at the hotel.
 (Overnight Novgorod) BD

 St Petersburg - 6 nights